Trip Overview

 - Be prepared for strenuous physical activity

-- Physical Rating: Challenging (Serious fitness level required.
-Trips are the most physically challenging with approximately 5 to 10 hours of physical activity each day.
-These trips require a high degree of fitness and even if you exercise regularly, they typically will require more specific conditioning and a specialized training routine depending on the trip.)
+- Physical Rating: Challenging (A serious fitness level is required.)
+Trips are the most physically challenging, with approximately 5 to 10 hours of physical activity each day.
+These trips require a high degree of fitness, and even if you exercise regularly, they typically will require more specific conditioning and a specialized training routine depending on the trip.